k44t/videocr/README.md

 # videocr

-Extract hardcoded (burned-in) subtitles from videos using the [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR engine (Python API included).
+Extract hardcoded (burned-in) subtitles from videos using the [Tesseract](https://github.com/tesseract-ocr/tesseract) OCR engine.

+This is an enhanced fork of [apm1467/videocr](https://github.com/apm1467/videocr).

 Input a video with hardcoded subtitles: